 Progressive Web Apps are essentially websites that work like mobile apps.
 They offer the functionality of a native mobile app – fast load times, push notifications, working offline, utilizing device hardware, etc. – without being limited to one platform (which in reality means Android or iOS).

-This allows dev teams to develop web apps for any device that work just like a mobile app.
+This allows development teams to create web apps for any device that works just like a mobile app.

-By 2020, the number of smartphone users is expected to reach 2.87 billion, so with total page views on mobile increasing year-over-year at almost 50% worldwide, mobile is more crucial than ever to your digital strategy:
+By 2020, the number of smartphone users is expected to reach 2.87 billion.
+With total page views on mobile increasing year-over-year by almost 50% worldwide, mobile is more crucial than ever to your digital strategy:

 PWAs are going to become ever-more prevalent as the mobile revolution continues at pace.

 - Top 10 Mobile Optimization Best Practices For E-commerce Sites

 - Mobile-First Indexing: Everything You Need to Prepare Your Site